ibarwick/config_log/README.md

 This will install the database objects required for this extension.

-Following this step, the module must be added to postgresql.conf's 'shared_preload_libraries' parameter and the server restarted.
+Following this step, the module must be added to `postgresql.conf`'s `shared_preload_libraries` parameter and the server restarted.

 Log output
 ----------

-config_log will produce some log output, prefixed by "config_log:".
+`config_log` will produce some log output, prefixed by `config_log: `.

 Following a successful startup, it will output the following: